f5jason/f5-bigip-azure-tf-examples/README.md

 - You can choose between PAYG and BYOL licensing options (some editing required).

-- The following extensions are leverage to automate the onboarding and initial application configuration:
+- The following extensions are leveraged to automate the onboarding and initial application configuration:

   - BIG-IP Runtime-Init
   - Declarative Onboard (DO)